flaxmans/timema/README.txt

 		4. RnumSeed.txt is automatically modified to ensure that independent runs have different random number seeds.
 	D.  Multirun mode never over-writes the data in "MultirunEndpointData.csv", but rather simply appends new data to it.
 	E.  Wrapping:
-		An example wrapper script is provided in the Source/ directory ("exampleWrapper.sh").
-This wrapper is a very simple BASH shell script.
+		An example wrapper script is provided ("exampleWrapper.sh").
+This wrapper is a very simple Bash shell script.
 After the code has been compiled (above), this script or anything similar should work.
 To use this wrapper:
 		$ sh exampleWrapper.sh
 	F.  Monitoring progress of a large number of runs: in MULTIRUN mode, the program prints messages about when it starts and finishes a run to stderr (i.e., prints messages to screen unless redirected).